vincent-camus/carry-cut-back-adder/README.md

 Optionally, you can customize the CCBA structure.
-The only file you need to modify is the rtl/wrapper_ccba_regular_adder32.vhd file in the CCBA parameter constant declarations, this will generate a regular CCBA structure, i.e. with uniformly-sized elements and equally-spaced cuts.
+The only file you need to modify is the rtl/wrapper_ccba_regular_adder32.vhd file, in the CCBA parameter constant declarations.
+This will generate a regular CCBA structure, i.e. with uniformly-sized elements and equally-spaced cuts.

 The CCBA parameters are: